bquast/rddtools-article/README.md

 Design
 ======

-A unified framework for RDD is implemented through the `rdd_data` class which inherits from the `R` `base` package's `data.frame` class.
+A unified framework for RDD is implemented through the `rdd_data` class.
+This class inherits from the `R` `base` package's `data.frame` class.
 This functionality is made accessible through the associated `rdd_data()` function, as well as the following associated methods.

 -   `[.rdd_data()` / `subset.rdd_data()`
 -   `summary.rdd_data()`